timmcginley/41936/Course/README.md

 ## Course overview
-The course has around 100 students each year with different disciplinary backgrounds.
+This course has around 100 students each year with different disciplinary backgrounds.
 The students choose a subject and then submit a tender to become part of a team.
 There are 1-2 students per subject (group) and 7 subject groups per building team.

 > ‘knowledge is constructed through the activities of the learner’ ​(Biggs, 2014)​